brentley/appmeshworkshop/content/servicediscovery/nodejs_servicediscovery.md

 kubectl apply -f  ~/environment/eks-scripts/virtual-node.yml
 ```

-Ater aplying these changes, your pods IP Addresses will be added to the `appmeshworkshop.pvt.local` domain name, previously created in the Cloud Map.
+After applying these changes, your pods IP Addresses will be added to the `appmeshworkshop.pvt.local` domain name, previously created in the Cloud Map.
 You can check that everything is working properly by using the AWS cli command bellow:

 ```bash
 aws servicediscovery discover-instances \